Morgy93/foodsharing/docs/docs/deployment/featureflags.md

 flagception:
   features:
     always_true_for_testing_purposes: # feature flag identifier
+      # This feature flag is default activated for testing purposes.
       default: true
-      description: This feature flag is default activated for testing purposes.

     always_false_for_testing_purposes:
+      # This feature flag is default disabled for testing purposes.
       default: false
-      description: This feature flag is default disabled for testing purposes.

     show_newest_design_for_documentation:
+      # activates the newest design for our documentation
       default: true
-      description: activates the newest design for our documentation
 ```

 ## How to use feature flags / check if feature flag is active